Ms Ebony Morrison (Years 7-8), Mr Brad Snell (Years 9-10), Ms Jenny Casserly (Years 11-12)

 School Psychologist: Yvette Tormey

-Support young people and parents in time of need using a spiritual philosophy.
+Support young people and parents in times of need using a spiritual philosophy.

 Identify and work with students who have ongoing physical and mental health issues as part of the Student Services team.